Tastarte/Tastarte.github.io/students.md

 find them on [the intranet](https://fse-intranet.swan.ac.uk/intranet/staff_officehours?selected_staff_id=203842).

-to be determined when tb1 starts.
+may change in tb2.

 ---

 ## book to see me

-if you are a personal tutee or a project student, visit my [booking page](https://outlook.office.com/bookwithme/user/8e101a47e22e4af793d033901758d0e4@Swansea.ac.uk/meetingtype/SVRwCe7HMUGxuT6WGxi68g2?anonymous&ep=mlink).
+if you are a personal tutee or a project student, visit my [booking page](https://outlook.office.com/bookwithme/user/8e101a47e22e4af793d033901758d0e4@swansea.ac.uk?anonymous&ismsaljsauthenabled&ep=plink).

 ---